Meet your teacher

 Ali Vingiano is a WGA Award-nominated TV writer, filmmaker, and actor.
 She wrote for the first two seasons of The Morning Show (Apple TV+) and was a producer for The Opposition w/ Jordan Klepper (Comedy Central).
 As an actor, she stars in the feature film The End of Us (SXSW ‘21).
 Most recently, she has been developing original TV & film ideas with various studios.

-Before moving into TV & film, Ali wrote and directed over 100 short films and videos, both independently and for BuzzFeed, Glamour, and more.
-Her work has received nearly 1 billion views online, and her first short EXES earned a Vimeo Staff Pick.
+In the digital world, Ali has written and directed over 100 short films and videos, for BuzzFeed, Glamour, and more.
+Her work has received over 1 billion views online, and her first short EXES earned a Vimeo Staff Pick.

-Her writing goes beyond the scripted world: As a journalist, Ali has written for BuzzFeed, Vulture, Newsday, The Hairpin, Hello Giggles, and more.
+Beyond TV & film, Ali has written online for BuzzFeed, Vulture, Talkhouse, Newsday, The Hairpin, Hello Giggles, and more.
 She currently writes about creativity, being human, and the craft & career of writing on her bestselling Substack newsletter.

-In 2020, while writing on The Morning Show, Ali completed a 200-hour Yoga teacher training.
-In that training, she developed an idea to launch international writing & Yoga retreats.
+In 2020, while writing on The Morning Show, Ali completed a 200-hour Yoga teacher training and developed the idea to launch international writing & Yoga retreats.
 In 2022, when it was safe to travel again, she did just that, bringing together two of her great passions.
 She’s now hosted three sold-out retreats, and held countless online workshops, helping students creatively reset, find their authentic voices, heal from burnout, build community, and write really good scripts.

 After college, Ali continued practicing Yoga and meditation but stayed put and focused her energy on building an entertainment career.
 When the first season of The Morning Show wrapped, Ali reconnected with her world-conscious, travel-minded younger self during a month-long solo trip to Bali.
 When she returned, she got certified to teach Yoga and launched In Flow Writing Center.